Abstract Submission Deadline Extended to October 1st!

 Abstract submission is now open and will close on October 1, 2019.

 February 1-8, 2020 at Sun Valley, Idaho

 We invite practitioners, academicians, and researchers interested in large animal, small animal, and exotic species, to submit abstracts of novel studies in practical and scientific topics related to veterinary orthopedics and traumatology.
 Preference will be given to abstracts that have clinical relevance.
 Papers addressing results of controlled retrospective and prospective clinical studies are strongly encouraged.
 Clinician investigators should also consider submitting innovative surgical techniques, or case reports describing unusual or difficult cases as these will be reviewed separate from the scientific abstracts.
 Presentations will be limited to 10 minutes and followed by 5 minutes of discussion.
 Posters must fit within the 4' (height) x 4' (width) area provided.

-Call for papers opened on August 1, 2018.
-The abstract submission closed on Monday, October 15, 2018, for both podium presentations and posters.
+Call for papers opened on August 1, 2019 and will close on October 1, 2019 for both podium presentations and posters.
 The Abstract Submission website will provide full details of abstract submission, formatting and regulations.

 Submission categories will be:

 Case reports: a maximum of three novel or interesting cases

 The Mark S. Bloomberg Memorial Resident Research Award was established to recognize outstanding resident abstract submissions to the scientific program.
 At least one recipient and up to seven recipients per year will be awarded up to $1,500.00 towards expenses to attend and present their abstract at our annual meeting.
 Only individuals currently in a residency training program or within 2 years of completion of a formal residency program are eligible.
 The abstract submission may only be of studies conducted during the residency program.
 All abstracts being submitted for consideration of this award must indicate so on online submission form.